Kars oblast: Russian Empire Census

 The 30,000 excess population of male over females was mainly attributed to the European language speakers.
 Among the 27,856 speakers of Russian, Ukrainian, and Belarusian, 19,910 men and 7,946 women were recorded.
 The Polish, and Lithuanian speakers were almost exclusively (99%) male as well; Germans and Jews, 80–90% males.
-This preponderance of males in the European language speakers (reported to a lesser extent in neighboring governorates as well) may indicate presence of a large numbers of soldiers or exiled persons in the region.
+This preponderance of males in the European language speakers (reported to a lesser extent in neighbouring governorates as well) may indicate presence of a large numbers of soldiers or exiled persons in the region.
 This assumption supported by the fact that 28,875 or 9.9% of the population were military or administrative personnel.